JungeAlexander/blogdown_website/content/blog/2022-02-20-pyenv-virtualenv-poetry-jupyter.md

 ```

 Besides setting up the project directory and virtual environment, it registers
-the my-project kernel in the JupyterLab installation living in the 'base' environment:
+the my-project kernel in the JupyterLab installation living in the 'base' environment.
+It can be seen here:

 ![](/posts/2022-02-20/jupyter.png)

-Note that the commands above to not set up the 'base' environment - let me know if that would be of interest.
+Note that the commands above do not set up the 'base' environment - let me know if that would be of interest.
-Also for installing the tools used, refer to the links listed above.
+For installing the tools used, refer to the links listed above.

 ## Caution